National Merchants Association Reviews & Complaints

 Recent Lawsuits Yes

-For its size and time in business, there are fewer negative National Merchants Association reviews than expected, but a couple of these describe the company as a scam or a ripoff.
-Commonly cited issues include nondisclosure of the three-year service length or $395 early termination fee, other hidden fees, difficulty canceling service, unavailable or unhelpful customer service representatives, and disputes over which documents the merchant had actually signed.
-If you have your own National Merchants Association review to make, please do so in the comments below.
+While the number of negative National Merchants Association reviews is lower than might be expected for its size and tenure, some of these reviews label the company as a scam or ripoff.
+Issues frequently cited include nondisclosure of the three-year contract term or $395 early termination fee, other hidden charges, challenges in cancelling services, unresponsive or unhelpful customer service, and disputes regarding signed documents.
+We invite you to share your personal experiences with National Merchants Association in the comments section below.

-The National Merchants Association website lists a dedicated support email address and a general phone line, but it appears to offer additional support via a merchant login section.
+The National Merchants Association website offers a dedicated email address and a general phone line for customer support, along with a merchant login section for additional support options.

 • (866) 509-7199 – Toll-Free Customer Support